ama-yash/SimulatorX/README.md

 Once downloaded, make sure the name of age, ethnicity, and gender models are named as 'age-model.h5', 'eth-model.h5', and 'gen-model.h5' respectively.

 Next step is to place these models in an appropriate location.
 These models should be placed in 'static-only' folder which could be found in '/simulatorx/static/'.

+Note that if Tensorflow is not configured with local system GPU, the facial recogntion system might take a considerable amount of time for operations.
+In these cases, alternative options should be preferred.

+## Contact For Queries
+For any query related to the software, please proceed to mail at yash.soni5999@gmail.com